 GSB 501.
 MBA FOUNDATION COURSE I (3 semester hours) This course is the first in a series of three designed to prepare students who did not complete a business undergraduate degree to begin graduate studies in business in the MBA program.
 This course includes three components.
 The first is an introduction to financial accounting principles and standards that are fundamental to the preparation, understanding and use of financial statements.
 The second section is an introduction to the use of cost accounting data for planning, control, and decision making.
 The third section includes development of financial tools and concepts necessary for a manager to make decisions with the objective of wealth maximization.
-(Summer)
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.

 GSB 502.
 MBA FOUNDATION COURSE II (3 semester hours) This course is the second in a series of three designed to prepare students who did not complete a business undergraduate degree to begin graduate studies in business in the MBA program.
 This course includes three components.
 The first section includes the development and discussion of the tools and concepts used in modern microeconomics that are necessary for every manager to evaluate the external environment.
-The section is an introduction to statistical methods and techniques used in business.
-(Summer)
+The second section includes development and discussion of the tools and concepts used in modern macroeconomics that are necessary for every manager to evaluate the internal and external economic environment.
+The third section is an introduction to statistical methods and techniques used in business.
+This course cannot meet any graduate level course requirements except that of the Leveling requirement.
+The course is graded as pass or unsatisfactory.